rathinpadia/Globalmantics/README.md

 3. A .Net core lambda function to read message from SQS once a message is received in SQS.
 # Set a Queue URL in Service
 # Configure Profile for AWS Credentials using aws cli : aws configure
-# Configure aws region on appsettings.
+# Configure aws region in appsettings.